-As a research component of FDA, the National Center for Toxicological Research (NCTR) provides peer-reviewed research that supports the regulatory function of the Agency.
-To accomplish this mission, the Center solicits feedback from its stakeholders and partners, including other FDA centers, other government agencies, industry, and academia.
-Scientific program services are provided by the Science Advisory Board (SAB) composed of non-governmental scientists from industry, academia, and consumer organizations.
-The SAB is guided by a charter that defines the scope of the review to include quality of the science and the overall applicability to our regulatory need.
+FDA conducts peer-reviewed research that supports the regulatory functions of the Agency.
+To accomplish this mission, the FDA seeks feedback from its stakeholders and partners, including its center scientists, other government agencies, industry, and academia.
+In addition, the FDA Science Board (SB) provides guidance on specific complex and technical issues as well as emerging issues within the scientific community, in industry, and academia.
+The SB conducts ongoing reviews of the research programs themselves and how these programs are keeping pace with technical and scientific evolutions in the fields of regulatory science.
+Their review includes advice on developing an appropriate research agenda and on upgrading FDA's scientific and research facilities to keep pace with these changes.
+The SB is composed of nongovernmental scientists from industry, academia, and consumer organizations.
 This board is further supplemented with subject matter experts and scientists representing all FDA centers.
-NCTR programs are evaluated at least once every five years by the SAB.
-Research proposals are managed through partnerships with other scientific organizations.
+Research programs can be via collaborations through partnerships with other scientific organizations.
 Scientific and monetary collaborations include interagency agreements with other government agencies, Cooperative Research and Development Agreements and technology transfer with industry, and grants or informal agreements with academic institutions.